ihmeuw/vivarium_research/docs/source/model_design/programming_vivarium/artifact_building/index.rst

 It is highly likely you will land in the debugger the first time you try make the artifact.
 Look through the stack trace and see which data key is causing the error.
 Then try and trace to where the issue might be.
+We know that this is hard!
 If you're unsure what's causing the error - ask for help!

 Using append is helpful in the case of errors - you can rerun the same command and it will automatically start from where it errored out previously.